 Which fence is mine?

 A 'T' mark on your side of the boundary indicates that you own the fence and are responsible for its upkeep.
-If 'T' marks appear on both sides—forming an 'H' shape—it signifies joint ownership and shared responsibility with your neighbor.
+If 'T' marks appear on both sides forming an 'H' shape, it signifies joint ownership and shared responsibility with your neighbour.

 If you don't have your conveyance deed readily available, you can easily obtain a copy through the Online Land Registry.
 Our platform provides quick access to this important document, helping you clarify ownership and prevent any misunderstandings.